essentialkaos/redis-latency-monitor/readme.md

-  --port, -P port            Server port (6379 by default) --password, -a password    Password to use when connecting to the server --timeout, -t 1-300        Connection timeout in seconds (3 by default) --output, -o               Path to output file --no-color, -nc            Disable colors in output --help, -h                 Show this help message
+  --port, -P port            Server port (6379 by default) --password, -a password    Password to use when connecting to the server --timeout, -t 1-300        Connection timeout in seconds (3 by default) --interval, -i 1-3600      Interval in seconds (60 by default) --output, -o               Path to output file --no-color, -nc            Disable colors in output --help, -h                 Show this help message